AfrinNaz/MitmFlow/README.md

 | Data leaked via pharmacy website | ![](docs/screenshots/pharmacy_test.png) |
 | Data leaked via municipal website | ![](docs/screenshots/municipal_test.png) |

+## Supplementary Data

+The file `docs/evaluated_websites.csv` contains the list of websites evaluated in the study, along with their categories and testing outcomes (Yes / No / Not Testable).

 ## Limitations